Busan Food Journal, Part Four

 Duck Bulgogi

 We showed up in Sanseong Village after about eight hours of hiking the Geumjeongsan Mountain, shivering with hunger.
 I had read that grilled duck was the specialty here.
 And since Mommy taught me to always be prepared, I had memorized the Korean word for duck: “pihada”.
 The waitress came to take our order, and I confidently said “pihada”, but she didn’t understand.
-Eight hours of hiking!
-I was starving, exhausted, and quickly frustrated.
-Don’t want to deal with STUPID LANGUAGE PROBLEMS.
-So, I tried saying “pihada” more angrily.
-She still didn’t get it.
-So I yelled “quack-quack!”
+After eight hours of hiking, I was starving, exhausted, and didn’t want to deal with STUPID LANGUAGE PROBLEMS.
+So, I tried saying “pihada” more loudly.
+She still didn’t get it, so I tried “quack-quack!”

 “Ahh…” she said, her face flushing with sudden comprehension.
 “Duck!”
 In perfect English.